 Write about any specific topic you wish, provided it explores an ethical problem, question, issue, or concern.

-Open to 12th grade students as well as undergraduate and graduate students.
+Open to 11th and 12th grade students as well as undergraduate and graduate students.
 Must submit an essay on one of the topics that can be found on the website.
 Please see the website for submission details.

 $1,000 scholarship opportunity!

 - 11th and 12th grade full time students, ages 16-18 if homeschooled

 - US resident